panaverse/startup-gpt/README.md

 4. Secure Funding for Your Startup by Crowd Funding

 The cost of a startup is different for every business owner.
 However, no matter what your costs are, you’ll likely need to get startup financing.
-In the Panacloud plan you raise funding by raising funds by selling DAO tokens.
+In the Panaverse plan you raise funding by raising funds by selling DAO tokens.

 Friends and family
 Angel investors